MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/messaging-policies-in-teams.md

 ## Edit a messaging policy

-You can edit the global policy an any custom policies that you create.
+You can edit the global policy and any custom policies that you create.

 1. In the left navigation of the Microsoft Teams admin center, go to **Messaging policies**.
 2. Select the policy by clicking to the left of the policy name, and then click **Edit**.